hoangbao179/task-manager-fe/README.md

 # Task Manager Frontend

 This is the frontend for the Task Manager application built with Next.js and TypeScript.
+Some features currently being implemented:

+- Create, edit, and delete calendar events using a button or by clicking on a date.
+If not logged in, only 3 calendar events can be created.
+Planned features:
+- Synchronization with Google Calendar
+- Notifications using Firebase
 ## Prerequisites

 - Node.js